f-hafner/magutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of magutils is to facilitate loading and extractin data from a database with records from Microsoft Academic Graph and ProQuest Dissertations. **Work in progress.**
+The goal of magutils is to facilitate loading and extracting data from a database with records from Microsoft Academic Graph and ProQuest Dissertations. **Work in progress.**